 Intrapersonal intelligence: the ability to understand one’s inner thoughts and emotions and can control them consciously (e.g., philosopher)

-In sum, Gardner and his colleagues (2006; 2000) identify seven intelligence types and use them as a framework to assist people’s cognitive development.
+In sum, Gardner and his colleagues (2006; 2000) identify seven intelligence types and use them as a framework to describe individual patterns of strengths and weaknesses.
 By exploring different facets of human intelligence, the theory of multiple intelligences has been examined and applied in education and plays a role in shaping vocational training (Almeida et al., 2010; Chen et al., 2009).

 Self-Check Questions